KagayamaKaede/ShadowsocksRDroid/CHANGE.md

 + Reduce RAM usage.
 + Improve crypt operating speed.
 + Update tun2socks from shadowsocks/tun2socks repo.
++ Add backupagent, this only worked on android6+
++ Clean code.
 + ```May be contains many bug, even not work properly```.

 ##1.1.0 Test